holidayextras/partner-api-docs/README.md

 ## Overview

-Holiday Extras Partner API Documentation.
 Documentation to give to partners who would like to integrate with our API.

 ## Contributing

 ### Installation

-Setting up ruby:
+Setting up ruby (only need to be done once per machine):

     curl -sSL https://get.rvm.io | bash -s stable rvm install ruby-2.4.1